seth-paxton/syslog-generator/README.md

 syslog-generator
 ================

-Generates syslog messages from a user defined file.
+Generates syslog messages from a user defined file and sends them to a remote host.

 ### Functionality
 This script generates random hostnames, syslog levels, and tags to be used in a message.
 The variables and data structures can be modified to fit your needs by changing them towards the top of the script.
 The script also randomly pulls messages from a user defined file to provide variety to log data.